Meet The Team

 Cheryl L. Wade is the "Dean Harold F. McNiece" Professor of Law at St. John's University School of Law.
 She teaches Issues of Race, Gender and Law, Business Organizations, Corporate Governance and Accountability, and Race and Business.
 Her book, Predatory Lending and The Destruction of the African American Dream was published by Cambridge University Press in July 2020 and was coauthored with Dr. Janis Sarra, Professor of Law, Peter A. Allard School of Law, University of British Columbia.
 Professor Wade is a member of the American Law Institute, a national organization of prominent judges, lawyers and academics who work to clarify, modernize and reform the law.

-Chante Cadiz is currently a second-year law student at St. John’s University School of Law.
+Chante Cadiz is currently a third-year law student at St. John’s University School of Law.
 Prior to law school, she attended Lincoln University, the first degree-granting historically black college and university (HBCU).
 She earned her degree in English Liberal Arts, with a minor in Political Science and certification in Pre-Law.
 Chante wants to begin her career in a law firm with her ultimate goal being to open her own practice with a focus on helping and defending young children living in poverty.
 She feels a strong responsibility to our youth as they are often taken advantage of because they have no one to protect them or care for them.
 Teaching and the law are her true passions.